 In terms of educational requirements, Clinical Laboratory Science and Medical Technology degree holders will have typically studied the following courses while in college:

-Online Colleges Other Students Requested Information From:
+Schools Other Students Requested Information From:

-Employment Information & Specialization
+Employment Information & Medical Specializations

 For students that earn a college degree in Clinical Laboratory Science and Medical Technology, there are several fields of specialization that one can pursue.
 The options range from high school teacher, post-secondary teacher, researcher, chemist, materials scientist, chemical technician, biological engineer, and veterinarian technician, genomics, immunologist, toxicologist, virologist, biological technician, biomedical engineer, microbiologist, medical scientist, and biologist to name a few possible career tracks.